 Quotes about the Science Media Centre

-“A decreasing pool of time-pressed UK science journalists no longer go into the field and dig for stories.
+- “A decreasing pool of time-pressed UK science journalists no longer go into the field and dig for stories.
 They go to pre-arranged briefings at the SMC … The quality of science reporting and the integrity of information available to the public have both suffered, distorting the ability of the public to make decisions about risk.”
-Connie St. Louis, Senior Lecturer and Director of MA in Science Journalism, City University London
+Connie St. Louis, City College of London, in CJR

-“The problem is not that they promote science, as they say they do, but that they promote pro-corporate science.”
-David Miller, Professor of Sociology, University of Bath, United Kingdom
+- “The problem is not that they promote science, as they say they do, but that they promote pro-corporate science.”
+David Miller, University of Bath, in SciDev

-“For those not blinded by the SMC’s dazzling aura, it appears that its covert purpose is to ensure that journalists and the media report scientific and medical matters only in a way that conforms to government and industry’s ‘policy’ on the issues in question.”
-Malcolm Hopper, Emeritus Professor of Medicinal Chemistry, University of Sunderland, UK
+- “For those not blinded by the SMC’s dazzling aura, it appears that its covert purpose is to ensure that journalists and the media report scientific and medical matters only in a way that conforms to government and industry’s ‘policy’ on the issues in question.”
+Malcolm Hooper, University of Sunderland, paper on CFS/ME

-“It is apparent that the agenda of SIRC, SMC and allied organisations is to support the UK government’s economic policy to promote Biotec and telecommunications technology.”
-Don Maisch, PhD
+- “It is apparent that the agenda of SIRC, SMC and allied organisations is to support the UK government’s economic policy to promote Biotec and telecommunications technology.”
+Don Maisch paper on cell phones

-“The scientific establishment, always politically naive, appears unwittingly to have permitted its interests to be represented to the public by the members of a bizarre and cultish political network.”
-George Monbiot, Guardian
+- “The scientific establishment, always politically naive, appears unwittingly to have permitted its interests to be represented to the public by the members of a bizarre and cultish political network.”
+George Monbiot, The Guardian

 SMC’s largest share of funding, roughly 30%, comes from corporations and trade groups.
 Funders as of August 2016 included a wide range of chemical, biotechnology, nuclear, food, medical, telecommunications and cosmetic industry interests.
 Agrichemical industry funders included Bayer, DuPont, BASF, CropLife International, BioIndustry Association and the Chemical Industries Association.
 Previous funders have included Monsanto, ExxonMobile, Shell, Coca-Cola and Kraft.
 SMC also receives funding from several media, government and academic groups.